kingsdigitallab/reusable-components/docs/howto/github-issues.rst

 We use the MOSCOW system.
 https://www.agilebusiness.org/dsdm-project-framework/moscow-prioririsation.html

-Priorities are negotiable based on how needs and technical feasibility / cost.
+Priorities are negotiated based on how research needs and technical feasibility / cost.
 KDL project analyst is ultimately responsible for them.

-We generally start to work on higher priorities ticket but the order may also depend on functional grouping or other technical factors.
+We generally work first on higher priorities ticket but the order may also depend on functional grouping or other technical factors.
 As a rule of thumb there should be a very limited number of MUST tickets (e.g. around three) at any time in order to keep the work focused and agile.
+It is best to conservative with the priorities and number of open tickets.

 3. New ticket
 -------------